God vs. Gay? The Religious Case for Equality

 “Jay Michaelson charts a journey from rejection to full acceptance, from religious alienation to spiritually wholeness that will brings the reader closer to the Divine.
 It did for me and it will for anyone who has felt abandoned by their faith and rejected for who they are.
 This is a healing book that yearns to be read.” - Sharon Groves, PhD, Director, Human Rights Campaign Faith & Religion Program

 “Michaelson looks at the Hebrew and Christian Bible with keen intellect, wit, and often surprising insights.
-He roots his arguments not in dry exegesis but in hard-won self-acceptance and passionate concern for others.
-I highly recommended ‘God vs. Gay?’ for anyone seeking to understand how being homosexual and religious are not antithetical.”
+He roots his arguments not in dry exegesis but in hard-won self-acceptance and passionate concern for others.”

 Joe Perez, author of Soulfully Gay